- Take Action

 FACT: The royalties proposed by E&B Oil may seem attractive in theory, but no one can say for sure how productive any of its proposed 34 wells might be.

-A draft cost-benefit analysis of the proposed drilling operation commissioned by the city estimates that Hermosa Beach has the potential to receive $3 million to $7 million annually if the project moves forward.
+The final cost benefit analysis shows a significant drop in estimated revenue for Hermosa Beach.
+New projections state that only $25-77 million will go toward the city's general fund over the 35 year life of the project—possibly less than $1 million per year.
 But there are no guarantees when it comes to oil exploration.
 These revenue projections may also be highly restricted, given that the majority of the revenue will come from drilling in the Tidelands, which greatly limits the specific entities that can receive revenue.
 Study authors also estimate property values near the site to be reduced by up to 10%.
 Despite promises of the project being a boon for local schools, the Hermosa Beach City School District is only projected to receive net revenues of approximately $1.2-$2.2 million over the 35-year life of the project.
 That pencils out to be $34,000–$62,000 annually -- a small benefit when weighed against the health risks associated with drilling in a residential area.
 Should the project be approved, it is also projected to cost the city several million dollars to relocate the City Yard where the operation would be sited, remove contaminated soil from the site and to displace a revenue-generating storage facility.

 MYTH: Hermosa Beach can’t afford to pay a $17.5 million penalty to E&B if voters uphold the moratorium.